1. Why use this guide?

 Search The National Archives' Library catalogue to see what is available to consult at Kew.

 Brian Short, Charles Watkins, William Foot and Phil Kinsman, The National Farm Survey 1941-1943: State surveillance and the countryside in England and Wales in the Second World War (1999)

-G Beech and R Mitchell, Maps for family and local history (The National Archives, 2004)
+G Beech and R Mitchell, chapter 4, Maps for family and local history (The National Archives, 2004)